 With Netlify Analytics, you can get a deeper understanding of your projects by monitoring trends in site activity.
 Server-side data collection for Analytics complies with the General Data Protection Regulation (GDPR), has no impact on site performance, is not stopped by ad blockers, and does not require any extra configuration.

 To enable Analytics on your site, select the Analytics tab and click Enable Analytics.
-The payment method on file for the team that owns the site will be used if available.
-Otherwise, you will be prompted to add a payment method.

 Data collection begins when your site is first deployed rather than starting when you enable Analytics.
 Up to 30 days of historical data will be backfilled in your charts.